wp-plugins/hotspots/readme.txt

 * It's free and there's no sign up or registration required!
 All data is stored on your own WordPress database

 = Notes =
 This plugin should not be used where performance is critical as an additional server request is made for each mouse click and touch screen tap.
-Websites must be HTML5 compliant to view the heat map and browsers need to support HTML5 canvas.
+To be able to view the heat maps, your WordPress theme must be HTML5 compliant and you need to use an Internet browser which supports HTML5 canvas.

 == Installation ==